runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 It is practically reasonable to assume that the no-overflow conditions are met.
 If they are not satisfied, the function will throw.

 Well-formed input:
 - The value of the address arguments are within the range of `address`, i.e., the first 96 (= 256 - 160) bits are zero.
-Otherwise, the function simply ignores (i.e., truncates) the fist 96 bits.
+Otherwise, the function simply ignores (i.e., truncates) the first 96 bits.

 The input well-formedness conditions are satisfied in all calling contexts of the current GnosisSafe contract.